-Cognitive behavioural therapy (CBT) for DSH is based on a theoretical model which assumes that vulnerability to DSH can be changed by changing emotion regulation deficits (Linehan, 1993; Slee, Arensman, Garnefski, & Spinhoven, 2007).
+Cognitive Behavioural Therapy for DSH is based on a theoretical model which assumes that vulnerability to DSH can be changed by changing emotion regulation deficits (Linehan, 1993; Slee, Arensman, Garnefski, & Spinhoven, 2007).
 Treatment is directed at developing emotion regulation skills for coping with situations that trigger DSH, and modifying cognitions and behaviour that interfere with effective emotion regulation.

-Randomized controlled trials (RCT's) of CBT for DSH are limited and their results are inconsistent.
-An RCT of brief CBT versus usual care showed that brief CBT was of limited efficacy in reducing DSH (Tyrer et al., 2003), whereas an RCT of cognitive therapy (CT) reported favourable outcomes with regard to the number of suicide attempts, depression severity and thoughts of hopelessness (Brown et al., 2005).
+Randomized controlled trials (RCT's) of cognitive behavioural therapy (CBT) for DSH are limited and their results are inconsistent.
+A RCT of brief CBT versus usual care showed that brief CBT was of limited efficacy in reducing DSH (Tyrer et al., 2003), whereas a RCT of Cognitive Therapy (CT) reported favourable outcomes with regard to the number of suicide attempts, depression severity and thoughts of hopelessness (Brown et al., 2005).
 The BOSCOT trial evaluated the clinical effectiveness and cost-effectiveness of CBT for suicidal patients with borderline personality disorder (Davidson et al., 2006; Palmer et al., 2006).
 Compared with patients in the TAU group, patients assigned to CBT were less likely to attempt suicide (Davidson et al., 2006).
-A RCT of schema-focused therapy among patients with borderline personality disorder also reported positive outcomes with regard to the number of episodes of DSH (Giesen-Bloo et al., 2006).
-To date, dialectical behavioural therapy is the only CBT intervention studied in more than one RCT, and has consistently been found to reduce self-injury in (female) patients with borderline personality disorder (Linehan et al., 2006).
-Furthermore, a recent RCT showed that DSH patients who received CBT in addition to usual care had significantly greater reductions in DSH, suicidal cognitions, symptoms of depression and anxiety and significantly greater improvements in self-esteem and problem-solving ability than controls (Slee et al., 2008a).
+A RCT of Schema-Focused Therapy among patients with borderline personality disorder also reported positive outcomes with regard to the number of episodes of DSH (Giesen-Bloo et al., 2006).
+To date, Dialectical Behavioural Therapy is the only CBT intervention studied in more than one RCT and has consistently been found to reduce self-injury in (female) patients with borderline personality disorder (Linehan et al., 2006).
+Furthermore, a recent RCT showed that DSH patients who received CBT in addition to usual care had significantly greater reductions in DSH, suicidal cognitions, symptoms of depression and anxiety and significantly greater improvements in self-esteem and problem solving ability than controls (Slee, Garnefski, van der Leeden et al., 2008).